nainiayoub/java-notes/README.md

 ## Is ‘main’, used for main method, a keyword in Java?
 * In Java, __`main`__ is the name of Java main method.
 It is the identifier that the JVM looks for as the starting point of the java program. __It’s not a keyword__.

+## Can we write main method as static public void instead of public static void?
+* If you write __`static public void main`__ instead of __`public static void main`__, then it will make no difference.
+Program compiles properly and runs.
+But if you change the sequence of main, then it will you give a compiler error.
+* In Java, we can declare access modifiers in any order, the method name comes last, the return type comes second to last and then after it's our choice.
+But it's recommended to put access modifier (public, private and protected) at the forefront as per Java coding standards.